Motor Vehicle Use Maps

 Along designated roads or trails,

 Within motorized cross-country travel areas, and

 Relative to motorized dispersed camping corridors.

-The road, trail, and area designations depicted on these travel aids are identical to the road, trail, and area designations depicted on the current MVUM dated April 15, 2014.
-However, these travel aids are not the official MVUM, and should be used as a supplement to, not a substitute for, the MVUM.
+The road, trail, and area designations depicted on these travel maps are identical to the road, trail, and area designations depicted on the current MVUM dated April 15, 2015.
+However, these travel maps are not the official MVUM, and should be used as a supplement to, not a substitute for, the MVUM.

-Refer to the table below to obtain your device-specific travel aid.
-Be sure to read the guidance before installation and use of the travel aid.
+Refer to the table below to obtain your device-specific travel map.
+Be sure to read the guidance before installation and use of the travel map.

-GPS-enabled travel aids are available for these devices:
+GPS-enabled travel maps are available for these devices:

-The MVUM does not restrict where forest visitors may camp on National Forest System lands.
+The MVUM does not restrict where visitors may camp on National Forest System lands.
 However, it does restrict where motor vehicles may be used for the purpose of camping.
-Use of motor vehicles away from designated roads for the sole purpose of camping is permitted on National Forest System lands up to 300 feet from the edge of a designated road where so depicted by the MVUM’s “dispersed camping” symbol (dot notations).
-Forest visitors may park within 30 feet of any designated road’s edge and camp anywhere on National Forest System lands, except where specifically prohibited.
-When parking along a designated road, drivers must pull off the traveled portion of the roadway to permit the safe passage of traffic.
+Use of motor vehicles away from designated roads for the sole purpose of camping is permitted on National Forest System lands up to 300 feet from the edge of a designated road where indicated by the MVUM's "dispersed camping" symbol .
+Also, visitors may park alongside any designated road's edge and walk to their campsite anywhere on National Forest System lands, except where specifically prohibited as indicated in closure orders.
+When parking along a designated road, drivers must pull off the travelled portion of the roadway to permit the safe passage of traffic.